Marble Blast Ultra

-Marble Blast Ultra is a 3D puzzle action game involving a marble developed by GarageGames.
+Marble Blast Ultra is a platform game developed by GarageGames.
 It was released on January 25, 2006 for the Xbox 360 via Xbox Live Arcade.
 It is the sequel to Marble Blast Gold.
 It features 60 levels, enhanced graphics, 2 new power-ups and a multiplayer mode.
-A PC port of the game under the title Marble Blast Online was available at InstantAction until the website was shut down.
-As of year-end 2010, Marble Blast Ultra has sold over 756,000 copies.
+A browser port of the game under the title Marble Blast Online was released on March 7, 2008, and was available at InstantAction until the website was shut down.

 Gameplay

-In Single player mode, the player has the main goal of reaching the finish pad of the level as fast as possible.
+In the single-player mode, the player has the main goal of reaching the finish pad of the level as fast as possible.
 Obstacles will hinder the player's progress, but powerups are also provided to help the player finish the level.
 There are sixty single player levels that can be completed by the player.
 They are divided into Beginner, Intermediate, and Advanced Levels, each category containing twenty levels.
 Many of these levels (such as 'Survival of the Fittest', 'Natural Selection', and 'Ordeal') are recycled from Marble Blast Gold.

 There is a par time set for each of the levels, and if the player beats the level under par time, the player will earn achievements based on how many levels they successfully completed under par time.
-Additionally, if the player has Xbox Live connection, their best time will show on a leaderboard where players worldwide can compare their best times.
+Additionally, if the player has an Xbox Live connection, their best time will show on a leaderboard where players worldwide can compare their best times.
 The leaderboard is updated whenever a player gets a new record time.

 The game makes use of two new power-ups: